 “The mourning process is a perfect example of flawless dyadic regulation of categorical emotions: The individual’s immersion in the full experience of grief (core affect) is contingent upon the availability of a support system.” – Diana Fosha, Healing Trauma: Attachment, Mind, Body, and Brain

 Many of us strive to be well, perfect, or successful.
 But few voices in our culture teach us what it’s like to be sick, or how to cope with a loss, how to navigate chaos, or how to die.

 Here are some important ideas to remember:

 Trauma is unavoidable.
 Trauma and hard times are part of being human.
-Those who have not experienced big traumas are lucky—but also less wise and often less understanding towards those who have.

 You are not alone.
 You are normal.
 You are loving.
 You are loved.